Placeholder

 Written By Maudie Powell-Tuck and Becky Kells

-As part of the course, you will also have to join one of the four Inns of Court prior to starting the course (by the 31 May).
+As part of the course, you will also have to join one of the four Inns of Court 12 weeks prior to starting the course.
+You should apply to join an Inn of Court by 31 May of the year you intend to start a course.
 It is possible to join an Inn at an even earlier stage to get involved with its social events and use its facilities.
-During the BPTC year, you are required to attend 12 sessions at your Inn in order to be called to the Bar.
+During the BPC year, you are required to attend 10 qualifying sessions at your Inn in order to be called to the Bar.

 There are the obvious things, such as advocacy skills and professional ethics and conduct, as well as knowledge areas and core skills that you’ll have to cover.